Italian Double Object Pronouns (Pronomi Combinati): How To Use Them

 Hai dato la posta a Gianni?la posta (the mail)a Gianni (to Gianni)Have you given Gianni the mail?Gliel’hai data?Have you given it to him?

-As you can see, the sentences above in yellow are shorter and more natural than the first one in green.
+As you can see, the sentences above in yellow are shorter and more natural than the first ones in green.
 In the yellow sentences, I’ve replaced the direct objects and the indirect objects with their respective pronouns.
-This is possible in Italian all the time when you know what you are talking about or when you don’t want to repeat something that was previously stated.
+This is possible in Italian whenever you know what you’re talking about or when you don’t want to repeat something that was previously stated.

 Double Object Pronouns: The Order

-As you can see from the below chart, the indirect object pronoun comes before the direct object pronoun, and mi, ti, gli, ci, and vi become me, te, glie, ce, and ve.
+As you can see from the chart below, the indirect object pronoun comes before the direct object pronoun.
+Additionally, mitiglici, and vi change to metegliece, and ve when used in this construction.

 Italian double object pronouns chart